Johannine Comma

+The comma is mainly only attested in the Latin manuscripts of the New Testament, being absent from the vast majority of Greek manuscripts of the New Testament, the earliest Greek manuscript being 14th century.
+It is also totally absent in the Geʽez, Coptic, Syriac, Georgian, Arabic and from the early pre-12th century Armenian witnesses to the New Testament.
+Despite its absence from these manuscripts, it was contained in many printed editions of the New Testament in the past, including the Complutensian Polyglot (1517), the different editions of the Textus Receptus (1516-1894), the London Polyglot (1655) and the Patriarchal text (1904).
+And it is contained in many Reformation-era vernacular translations of the Bible due to the inclusion of the verse within the Textus Receptus and the Sixto-Clementine Vulgate.
+In spite of its late date, members of the King James Only movement and those who advocate for the superiority for the Textus Receptus and of the Vulgate have argued for its authenticity.

+The Comma Johanneum is among the most noteworthy variants found within the Textus Receptus in addition to the confession of the Ethiopian eunuch, the long ending of Mark, the Pericope Adulterae, the reading "God" in 1 Timothy 3:16 and the "Book of Life" in Book of Revelation 22:19.

 Text

 The "Johannine Comma" is a short clause found in 1 John 5:7–8.

 Erasmus omitted the text of the Johannine Comma from his first and second editions of the Greek-Latin New Testament (the Novum Instrumentum omne) because it was not in his Greek manuscripts.
-He added the text to his Novum Testamentum omne in 1522 after being accused of reviving Arianism and after he was informed of a Greek manuscript that contained the verse.
+He added the text to his Novum Testamentum omne in 1522 after being accused of reviving Arianism and after he was informed of a Greek manuscript that contained the verse, although he expressed doubt as to its authenticity in his Annotations.

 Many subsequent early printed editions of the Bible include it, such as the Coverdale Bible (1535), the Geneva Bible (1560), the Douay-Rheims Bible (1610), and the King James Bible (1611).
 Later editions based on the Textus Receptus, such as Robert Young's Literal Translation (1862) and the New King James Version (1979), include the verse.
 In the 1500s it was not always included in Latin New Testament editions, though it was in the Sixto-Clementine Vulgate (1592).
+However, Martin Luther did not include it in his Luther Bible.

-The text (with the Comma in square brackets and italicised) in the King James Bible reads:
+The text (with the Comma in brackets and italicised) in the King James Bible reads:

-The text (with the Comma in square brackets and italicised) in the Latin of the Sixto-Clementine Vulgate reads:
+The text (with the Comma in brackets and italicised) in the Latin of the Sixto-Clementine Vulgate reads:

-The text (with the Comma in square brackets and italicised) in the Greek of the Novum Testamentum omne reads:
+The text (with the Comma in brackets and italicised) in the Greek of the Novum Testamentum omne reads:

 There are several variant versions of the Latin and Greek texts.

 English translations based on a modern critical text have omitted the comma from the main text since the English Revised Version (1881), including the New American Standard Bible (NASB), English Standard Version (ESV), and New Revised Standard Version (NRSV).